-- a) A student must be in possession of an Honours BA or Honours BCom degree or have the status of an Honours BA or Honours BCom degree as approved by the Senate.
-The study content of this degree must be to the satisfaction of the Dean and the director involved with the intended MCom studies. - b) The student must have obtained an average of at least 65% in the Honours BCom / BA. (with the exception of the honours BCom (Chartered Accountancy) and a Honours in the Forensic Accountancy where only a pass is necessary. - c) The student must have obtained at least 65% in the BCom(Hons) modules upon which the intended studies are based. - d) The research ability of the student must be to the satisfaction of the School director and the Director of the research entity.
-Students whose ability in research methods are deemed not to be adequate by the school director and research director will only be accepted into a M-programme after successfully completing the faculty's short courses in research methodology. - e) Students with an honours degree in Industrial Psychology who, for whatever reason, may not continue with a master's degree in Industrial Psychology, will when they have completed a preliminary oral examination to the satisfaction of the programme leader of Labour Relations Management, be allowed to enrol for a master's degree in Labour Relations Management provided the academic requirements of the latter programme are complied with. - f) Prospective MCom and MA Industrial Psychology students are besides a 65% in honours, also subject to a selection programme available at the School Director.

-All students applying for the Masters Programme in Industrial Psychology or Human Resource Management at the North-West University (Potchefstroom Campus or Vaal Triangle Campus), should pass a competency examination in Statistics.
+- a) A student must be in possession of an BA Honours or BCom Honours degree or have the status of an BA Honours or BCom Honours degree as approved by the Senate.
+The study content of this degree must be to the satisfaction of the Dean and the director involved with the intended MCom studies. - The student must have obtained an average of at least 65% in the BCom Honours / BA.
+Honours (with the exception of the honours BCom (Chartered Accountancy)) and a in the BCom Honours (Forensic Accountancy) where only a pass is necessary.

+- c) The student must have obtained at least 65% in the BCom(Hons) module(s) upon which the intended studies are based. - d) The research ability of the student must be to the satisfaction of the School director and the Director of the research entity.
+Students whose ability in research methods are deemed not to be adequate by the school director and research director will only be accepted into a M-programme after successfully completing the faculty's short courses in research methodology. - e) Students with an honours degree in Industrial Psychology who, for whatever reason, may not continue with a master's degree in Industrial Psychology, will when they have completed a preliminary oral examination to the satisfaction of the programme leader of Labour Relations Management, be allowed to enrol for a master's degree in Labour Relations Management provided the academic requirements of the latter programme are complied with. - f) Prospective MCom and MA Industrial Psychology students are besides a 65% in honours, also subject to a selection programme available at the School Director. - All students applying for the Masters Programme in Industrial Psychology or Human Resource Management at the North-West University (Potchefstroom Campus or Vaal Triangle Campus), should pass a competency examination in Statistics.
 Students who do not obtain a minimum of 50% in this examination, can be denied admission to the Masters Programme in Industrial Psychology, or must be prepared to complete a workshop on basic statistical methods (as prescribed by the Programme for Industrial Psychology) at their own cost.
-Students must complete this workshop within the first six months of their Masters training, but will be allowed to do it simultaneously with the other compulsory modules that form part of the Masters programme.

-g) If the M-study consists only of a research part then the application of a prospective student will be accepted after a research proposal was accepted by the school and if there is a study leader available.
+Students must complete this workshop within the first six months of their Masters training, but will be allowed to do it simultaneously with the other compulsory modules that form part of the Masters programme. - g) If the M-study consists only of a research part then the application of a prospective student will be accepted after a research proposal was accepted by the school and if there is a study leader available.